Distributed Computing for Huge-Scale Aggregative Convex Programming: Feasibility, Initialization, and Parameter Estimation

-(E) To control the magnitudes of the summation terms on the right-hand side of \eqref{GlobalInequalitydvSum2infty}, $\{f, \pcF_{i}, \pcG_{i}, \pcH_{i}\}$ should be scaled down, if necessary.
-Next, the stationarity conditions~(\ref{StationarityConditionsThm1}$)_{1,2}$ of Theorem~\ref{ConvergenceTheorem} and their combination offer explicitly the interrelationships among $\{f, \pcF_{i}, \pcG_{i}, \pcH_{i}\}$ to help implement this scaling.
-These interrelationships involve the dual, suggesting a mechanism to help set the dual upper bounds, along with \eqref{InitializationDualVariables}.
+(F) To control the magnitudes of the summation terms on the right-hand side of \eqref{GlobalInequalitydvSum2infty}, $\{f, \pcF_{i}, \pcG_{i}, \pcH_{i}\}$ should be scaled down, if necessary.
+Next, the stationarity conditions~(\ref{StationarityConditionsThm1}$)_{1,2}$ of Theorem~\ref{ConvergenceTheorem} and their combination offer explicitly the interrelationships among $\{f, \pcF_{i}, \pcG_{i}, \pcH_{i}\}$ to help implement this scaling, along with the preconditioning to get the equal footing for the constraints represented in \eqref{ACPGSProximalXilA}.
 The issue needs to be clarified further.